 Traditionally it’s been used to balance hormones and decrease mucus accumulation in the oral and nasal passages.
 There’s some evidence that red clover isoflavones may also help treat menopause symptoms like hot flashes and night sweats, improve bone mineral density, and lower the risk for osteoporosis and heart-related problems, like high cholesterol and high blood pressure symptoms.

 Considering red clover is generally safe for most people and may work relatively quickly — potentially leading to positive changes in libido, mood, sleep, skin and bone health within several months of use— it’s worth a try.

 Red clover (Trifolium pratense L.) is a plant in the Fabaceae botanical family.
 It’s used to make an herbal supplement that may have some immune-boosting and positive hormonal effects, especially for postmenopausal women.

-That being said, RC is not a medication and does not work for every person who uses it.
+That being said, red clover is not a medication and does not work for every person who uses it.
 There may also be differences in absorption rates among individuals, which effects how well it works.

 How It Works

 Does red clover increase estrogen?
 Red clover benefits are due to its active chemical constituents, especially isoflavones, which are plant-based chemicals that produce estrogen-like effects in the body.
 The major isoflavones found in red clover include genistein, daidzen, formononetin and biochanin.
 They closely mimic the effects of natural estrogen that both men and women produce.